Real holomorphic curves and invariant global surfaces of section: Introduction

 \subsubsection{Acknowledgments}

-{We would like to thank Peter Albers, Urs Fuchs, Chris Wendl, and Kai Zehmisch for helpful conversations.
+{We are grateful to Peter Albers, Urs Fuchs, Chris Wendl, and Kai Zehmisch for helpful conversations.
+We also thank the referee for his/her thorough work.
 JK is supported by DFG grant KA 4010/1-1 and was partially supported by SFB 878-Groups, Geometry, and Actions during this project.}